ip413/typesetting-jekyll-theme/README.md

 # Type

-Just like the [Hyde](https://github.com/poole/hyde) theme, [Poole](https://github.com/poole/poole/tree/gh-pages) is an elegant, classic, minimalistic Jekyll blogging theme, but it hasn't been updated in a long time, and it has some minor bugs and missing features.
+[Poole](https://github.com/poole/poole/tree/gh-pages) is an elegant, classic, minimalistic Jekyll blogging theme, but it hasn't been updated in a long time, and it has some minor bugs and missing features.
 So I made minor modifications based on it to make the Chinese typesetting more beautiful, added support for mathematical formulas, and fixed some minor bugs.

 ![image](/assets/README.png)